isabella232/kubernetes-operator/docs/Limitations.md

 * Persistent Aerospike namespace cannot be added dynamically
 * Namespace storage device cannot be resized.
 No new storage device can be added

+## Cannot be set

 These values cannot be given in aerospikeConfig in yaml config file.
 These are fixed or determined at runtime.

 * service.node-id
 * service.cluster-name
+* network.service.access-address
+* network.service.alternate-access-address
+* network.service.tls-access-address
+* network.service.tls-alternate-access-address
+* network.heartbeat.mode

+## Cannot be updated
+The following values cannot be changed after the first deployment of a cluster
 * network.service.port
 * network.service.access-port
 * network.service.alternate-access-port
-* network.service.alternate-access-address
 * network.service.tls-port
 * network.service.tls-access-port
-* network.service.tls-access-address
 * network.service.tls-alternate-access-port
-* network.service.tls-alternate-access-address
-* network.heartbeat.mode
 * network.heartbeat.port
 * network.heartbeat.tls-port
 * network.fabric.port